navpil/gupai/docs/DevNotes.md

 ## Draw and discard games

-Small MahJong looks like an invented game and I'm not sure people actually play it.
+**Small MahJong** looks like an invented game and I'm not sure people actually play it.
 Nevertheless, I have included it, and maybe I will include more AIs in the future.
 Need to add a calculation of a discard for a computer player.
 Also there can be different strategies in which discard to take.
 Winning hands are picked at random - can it happen that the same set of dominoes yield different winning hands?
 Actually the game can last very few rounds - maybe the given Computer players are good enough already.

-Try including more strategy for KapShap computer player.
+Try including more strategy for **KapShap** computer player.

-Ho-hpai now has only Random Computer player and only an EYE fix for broken game.
+**Ho-hpai** now has only Random Computer player and only an EYE fix for broken game.
 Should include more AI variation and probably other fixes (maybe include those into a separate game - Tok)

+**Jjak-mat-chu-gi** is too restrictive, only 14% of games are won when 4 players play, 53% when 3 play and 88% when 2 play With the 'offer-to-all' rule, meaning that all the players are offered a discard, winning rate for 4 players is 90%.

 Todo list:

- - Jjak-mat-chu-gi (3 classic pairs) + blind game variation(?)
  - Tok (?): MahJong variation of Ho-hpai

 Included games:

+ - Jjak-mat-chu-gi (3 classic pairs)
  - KapTaiShap
  - KapShap
  - Small Mahjong